 As a distance student, you can get a Queen’s Student Card that you can use for your exams as well as other privileges and perks that many retailers and service providers may extend to students.
 This is not a photo student card.
-Please visit the Registrar's website and select the "I am studying off-campus" tab if you would like to get a Queen’s Student Card or a validation sticker for your existing Queen's Student Card.
+Please visit the Registrar's website and select the "I am studying off-campus" tab if you would like to get a non-photo Queen’s Student Card or a validation sticker for your existing Queen's Student Card.
 Please make sure that your current address is up to date in SOLUS as this is where the card will be sent.

 Tips for Success